Haiiah/gonzmg88.github.io/index.md

 ### <a href="http://ipl.uv.es" target="blank">Image processing laboratory (IPL)</a>

-I'm currently a PhD student in the Image processing laboratory at Universidad de Valencia.
+I'm a PhD student in the Image processing laboratory at Universidad de Valencia.
 My advisor is <a href="http://www.uv.es/chovago/" target="blank">Prof. Luis Gómez-Chova</a>.

 My research interests are in the field of machine learning with applications on multispectral satellite images.
 I worked under the <a href="https://research.google.com/research-outreach.html#/research-outreach/faculty-engagement/earth-engine-research-awards" target="blank">Google Earth Engine Award</a> project to develop machine learning cloud detection algorithms (<a href="http://isp.uv.es/projects/cdc/GEE_cloud_detection_results.html" target="blank">some results</a>).
-Currently I have focused on convolutional neural networks and in kernel methods.
+Currently I am working with convolutional neural networks and kernel methods.

 This is my <a href="statement.pdf" target="blank">research statement</a>.
 Please feel free to contact me at: <br>
  gonzalo.mateo-garcia **AT** <a href="http://www.uv.es" target="blank">uv</a> DOT es.